World War II by country: Portugal

-Portuguese Macau
+Macau

 Although the Japanese military invaded and occupied the neighboring British colony of Hong Kong in 1941, they initially avoided direct interference in the affairs of Macau.
 It remained a neutral territory, belonging to Portugal, but Portuguese authorities lacked the ability to prevent Japanese activities in and around Macau.
 In 1943, Japan ordered the government of Macau to accept Japanese advisors.
 The limited Portuguese military forces at Macau were disarmed, although Macau was never occupied.

 Portuguese Timor (East Timor)

 In early 1942, Portuguese authorities maintained their neutrality, in spite of warnings from the Australian and Dutch East Indies governments that Japan would invade.
 To protect their own positions in neighboring Dutch Timor, Australian and Dutch forces landed in Portuguese Timor and occupied the territory.
 There was no armed opposition from Portuguese forces or the civilian population.
 However, within a matter of weeks, Japanese forces landed but were unable to subdue substantial resistance, in the form of a guerrilla campaign launched by Allied commandos and continued by the local population.
-It is estimated that 40,000–70,000 Timorese civilians were killed by Japanese forces during 1942–45.
+It is estimated that 40,000–70,000 Timorese civilians were killed by Japanese forces during 1942–1945.

 Qatar

-Qatar was a British protected state under the Persian Gulf Residency.
+Qatar was a British protected state under the Persian Gulf Residency of the British Indian Empire.
 The country's first oil strike occurred at Dukhan in 1939, but the outbreak of war halted production.
 The petroleum industry that was to transform the country did not resume until after the war.
 The war also disrupted food supplies, prolonging a period of economic hardship going back to the 1920s with the collapse of the pearl trade, continuing through the Great Depression and a Bahraini embargo in 1937.
 Entire families and tribes moved to other parts of the Persian Gulf, leaving many Qatari villages deserted.
 Emir Abdullah bin Jassim Al Thani abdicated in 1940 in favor of his second son, Hamad bin Abdullah Al Thani.